 Prosecution of office abuse

 Civil rights are largely respected in Slovakia.
-As an EU member state, the country has institutions to supervise the observance of civil rights such as the Constitutional Court, the Supreme Court, general courts, prosecutor offices, the Office of the Ombudsman (Public Defender of Rights), a special committee of parliament and the National Center for Human Rights.
+As an EU member state, the country has institutions to supervise the observance of civil rights, such as the Constitutional Court, the Supreme Court, general courts, prosecutor offices, the Office of the Ombudsman (Public Defender of Rights), a special committee of parliament and the National Center for Human Rights.
 These independent authorities play an important role in safeguarding civil rights but would benefit from clearer mandates, amended legal status, and sufficient resources to exercise their roles more effectively.
-In association with EU accession, Slovakia strengthened the non-discrimination against illegal interference by public administrative bodies.
+In association with EU accession, Slovakia strengthened its non-discrimination against illegal interference by public administrative bodies.
+Roma and LGBTQ+ people, single parents, pensioners, and patients with specific diseases can be classified as belonging to vulnerable groups.

 Civil rights